Canning Green Beans: Guide for Beginners (Raw Pack & Hot Pack)

 This page may contain affiliate links.
 More Information.

-Canning green beans is an easy way to get started if you are just learning how to can with a pressure canner.
+Canning green beans is one of the easiest ways to get started with pressure canning.
 It’s a very beginner friendly project.

 You can leave the pieces longer if you want, but I prefer to snap them into 2-inch pieces.
 They fit in the jars much better.
 I always just break them by hand.
 My teen sons have been know to pull out some scissors as they thought it went quicker.
 If they are doing it, I didn’t care, just so the job got done!

-Canning Green Beans- Hot or Cold Pack?
+Canning Green Beans – Hot or Cold Pack?

 When you’re canning green beans, you can either do them hot packed or cold packed.
 This refers to how to pack your jars.
 A cold pack is sometimes also called “raw pack.”
 Please, oh, please, don’t think a cold pack means you don’t process.
-Most importantly, any method you use to pack your jars, you still must use a pressure canner.

 Hot Pack Canning Green Beans